suspex0/ProxyJect/README.md

 - Support Window 10(64bit) ( Only **tested** on windows 10 version 1809 and 2004.
 But it should also run on windows 7 and higher **untested**))
 - Currently only supports **64bit** proxy-process & dll files. ( **x86 support will be added soon** )

+### Special feature
+- Proxy stub dll file has string encryption to prevent any string based detection vectors
+- OpenProcess is manualy imported so Anti-Virus and/or Ani-Cheats see the api call not so easy

 ### To-do list
 ~ will be worked on in this order :wink: ~
 - Fix disable_log for stub64.